Table of Contents

 Carbon Monoxide Poisoning

-According to Dr. Lynn Rolland Hovda from Pet Poison Helpline in Minnesota, “Carbon monoxide poisoning is often the first thing everyone associated with smoke inhalation.”
+According to Dr. Lynn Rolland Hovda from the Pet Poison Helpline in Minnesota, “Carbon monoxide poisoning is often the first thing everyone associated with smoke inhalation.”

 She added that it's believed to be the most prevalent cause of mortality in pets exposed to fire and smoke.